daffaalqomaro12/daffaalqomaro12/README.md

 # 💫 About Me:
 ## Hello there, I'm Daffa Al Qomaro, and welcome to my github
-Here's some a little bit about me
+Here's some a little bit about me:

-I'm currently learning about game development, especially using unity engine, and I'm currently studying on Electronic Engineering Polytechnic Institute of Surabaya, Game Technology study program.
+I'm currently learning about game development, especially using unity engine, and

+I'm currently studying on Electronic Engineering Polytechnic Institute of Surabaya, Game Technology study program.

 Feel free to reach out to me on my social media below!

 ## 🌐 Socials: